MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/archive/archive-overview.md

 - As a part of the preview, tenants with more than 50,000 sites might face issues while trying to enumerate archived sites on the **Archived sites** page.
 Applicable enhancements are scheduled to roll out in the future.
 In this scenario, PowerShell can be used to more efficiently archive sites and manage archived content.

-- Currently, archived content exported via eDiscovery does not require site reactivation for exporting, but will require it before general release.
+- Currently, archived content exported via eDiscovery doesn't require site reactivation for exporting, but will require it before general release.

 - Currently, end user search results won't show any archived content.